KRFOSS/kali-docs/installation/kali-linux-dual-boot-kali-with-windows/index.md

 {{% notice info %}}
 If you are moving past into any non-white in the partition then you are editing a section that is in use.<br />
 Only remove from the area of the partition that is not in use.<br />
-It is alright to leave the third partition (`/dev/sda3`), and only shrink the actual install (`/dev/sda2`).<br />
+It is alright to leave the third partition (`/dev/sda3`), and only shrink the actual install (`/dev/sda2`).
 {{% /notice %}}

 {{% notice info %}}
-If you wish to organize the partition, so to group all the Windows partition together placing the free space is at the end you may do so.
+If you wish to organize the partition to group all the Windows partitions together, placing the free space at the end, you may do so.
 {{% /notice %}}

 ![before-resize](dual-boot-kali-3.png)